ImroBr/phamwiki/draft_STPA.md

 _Draft_

 # System-Theoretic Process Analysis
-_This is an early document which serves as a blueprint for adding specific Hazard Analysys Methodologies._
+_This is an early document which serves as a blueprint for adding specific Hazard Analysis Methodologies._

 ## Introduction